Opportunities in Science

 3. A cover letter is not required.
 You will have the opportunity to provide information about your project interest and motivations within the application.

-4. Be prepared to provide contact information for two references during the NSF ETAP application process.
+4. Be prepared to provide contact information for one reference during the NSF ETAP application process.
 Please choose someone who is familiar with your skills, traits, and motivation, and discuss your goals with this person.

 5. NSF ETAP will ask you to upload your unofficial college transcripts in order to complete the application.